Perfection of planned layout is achieved only by institutions on the point of collapse.

 Education Section on a Resume

-Your resume sections on education list your academic qualifications (name of university and degree achieved) along with dates of enrollment and graduation (and not just the latter) in reverse chronological order.
+Your resume sections on education list your academic qualifications which includes name of the university and degree pursued) along with dates of enrollment and graduation (and not just the latter) in reverse chronological order.

-If you are a fresher, your education should be at the top of your resume.
-If you have relevant work experiences, your resume sections order will change as your education falls to the bottom of your resume.
+If you are a fresher, your education section should be one of the starting sections of your resume.
+If you have relevant work experiences, your resume sections order will change as your education section will then come after your professional experience section.

-In case you have attended the best universities in the world such as an Ivy League university or a top MBA school, put that information into your summary category since it should stand out.
+In case you have attended the world's best universities such as Oxford university or a top management school, put this information in your summary category since it should stand out.

 Since the aim of education is the knowledge of values rather than of facts, the resume sections on education add an impressive value to the profile of the job seeker.
 It is also very simple to make decisions when you know what your values are.